Newborn Screening Tests

 - If the results are abnormal, you will be contacted by the lab using the contact information you provided at the hospital.

-Log into the system to see the newborn screening test result, on the Ministry of Health website (Hebrew), and enter your details.
+To see your baby's screening test results, log onto the system on the Ministry of Health website (Hebrew), and enter your details.

 Why were you summoned for a recheck